Progne subis

 landlord curious enough to search out more information about them so that they

-the obstacles and pleasures they'll run into ' before' undertaking the
+the obstacles, and the pleasures they will run into ' before' undertaking the

 hosting of purple martins.